-- 1. See the Budget and FTE summaries that follow for a summary of the staffing assumptions that went into the MHSA Plan and budget. - 2.
-Staff should reflect the ethnic/cultural/linguistically diverse populations that are identified in 2.
+- 2. Staff should reflect the ethnic/cultural/linguistically diverse populations that are identified in 2.
 Population to be Served. - 3.
 Desirable staff skills include CBT, motivational interviewing, and experience working with trauma, personality disorders, co-occurring disorders, and co-morbid medical conditions. - 4.
 The Peer Partners must have personal knowledge and experience as a recovering user of behavioral health services.

 Peers: Have been or are currently served in the Behavioral Health (BH) system-peers are a source of support in both informal and formal locations in the BH system.
-Peer Partners are: Peers as defined above that are employed by the BH system to provide support to consumers, peer counseling, benefits counseling, assistance navigating the system and co-lead groups Parent/Caregiver Parents that have had services from the behavioral health system for their Partners are: formally employed by the behavioral health system to focus on engagement, education and support for family members.
+Peer Partners are: Peers as defined above that are employed by the BH system to provide support to consumers, peer counseling, benefits counseling, assistance navigating the system and co-lead groups Parent/Caregiver Partners are: Parents that have had services from the behavioral health system for their families-they are peers to other parents of adults now receiving services and formally employed by the behavioral health system to focus on engagement, education and support for family members.

-5. A quarterly updated staff roster and phone list will be provided to BHRS and to SMMC PES and 3AB.

-G. Training

-- 1. There will be system wide training for staff in county and contract programs that includes cultural competence, sexual orientation and gender differences, and consumer culture.
+- 5. A quarterly updated staff roster and phone list will be provided to BHRS and to SMMC PES and 3AB. - G. Training - 1.
+There will be system wide training for staff in County and contract programs that includes cultural competence, sexual orientation and gender differences, and consumer culture.
 Budget and staffing assumptions should align with County identified FSP needs as well as projected number of consumers. - 2.
-Another component of training will be training for all county and contract staff in co-occurring disorder assessment and treatment skills. - 3.
-County and contract staff will be trained in cognitive behavioral approaches, such as Trauma Focused CBT.
+Another component of training will be training for all County and contract staff in co-occurring disorder assessment and treatment skills. - 3.
+County and contract staff will be trained in cognitive behavioral approaches, such as Trauma Focused CBT. - H. Funding

-H. Funding

-Full Service Partnership Funds, are funds to provide "whatever it takes" for enrolled populations.
+Full Service Partnership Funds are funds to provide "whatever it takes" for enrolled populations.